Tk-Glitch/PKGBUILDS/proton-tkg/README.md

 ## Other things to know :

-- DXVK winelib currently has limitations and might prevent some (rare) games to see your GPU.
-Making a non-winelib build is recommended for compatibility sakes.
-Installing a mingw built DXVK (using winetricks for example) to an affected game's prefix can also be used as a workaround. **You can build DXVK using [dxvk-tools](https://github.com/Tk-Glitch/PKGBUILDS/tree/master/dxvk-tools)**

 - Proton doesn't like running games from NTFS.
 Consider symlinking your compatdata dir(s) (usually found in /SteamApps) to some place on an EXT4 partition if you want to play games from a NTFS partition.